Hello Readers!

 1 cup-granulated sugar

-10 cups- prepared beets (boiled peeled, sliced)
+10 cups- prepared beets (boiled

 Directions for Canning Pickled Beets: